 From Watermills of Cumbria by Mike Davies-Shiel with kind permission of the author

-Click here to see more photos of corn mills
+Click here for more photos of Corn Mills in Cumbria

 Two common corn mill building patterns can be seen within Cumbria:

 1. The Manorial or Large Corn Mill

 Many mills were rebuilt during the early 19th century, shortly after the main period of field enclosures was completed (about 1825).
 They are to be found in the richer farming lowlands of Cumbria, and are fine structures of red sandstone, brick, or white limestone.
 Such mills are usually free-standing on level ground, alongside a beck “never known to run dry”, and at the best natural site for a mill in the parish.
 The mill house may be attached or separate.

 There will be a square drying kiln at one end, integrally part of the main mill.
 The building is usually three-storeyed, and may have either a hipped of a gable roof.
 Hipped roofs are mostly on mills of the late 18th century.
 Orton Mill near Tebay is a fine example of such a mill.
 Gable roofed mills often have the mill house or kiln set against them to make an L-shaped plan.
 This gives the edifice stability.
 Town Mill Ulverston is an excellent gable mill.